hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 	  to the `.airgap` file that you downloaded using the inital instruction in your setup email.
 1. Secure access to the Admin Console.
 We recommend at least setting up the simple password auth.
-If you're so inclined, LDAP authenication that only applies to the Admin Console can be configured as well.
+If you're so inclined, LDAP authentication that only applies to the Admin Console can be configured as well.
 1. The system will now perform a set of pre-flight checks on the instance and configuration thus far.
 If any of these fail, it will indicate as much.
 You